SSIS Interview Questions

 SSIS Interview Questions For Experienced

-Ans: File system deployment means saving package files on a local or network drive.
-Then you can use the SQL Agent job to schedule when the packages will run.
+Ans: The file system deployment stores package files on a network or local drive.
+So, we can use the SQL agent job to schedule when the packages should run.

 Ans: Data profiling is the process of analyzing the source data to better understand what condition the data is in, in terms of cleanliness, patterns, numbers or nulls, and so on. data profiling tasks usually be used at the beginning of the development cycle to support the design of the destination database schema.
 Note that this task is not used when you develop the normal recurring ETL packages.